Achievable logoAchievable logo

 • Differentiating constants, linear terms, and sums or differences

-Instead of having to use the limit definition every time to find a derivative (which can get tricky with more complicated functions), there are shortcuts, or derivative rules, to do so quickly.
-One of the most useful is the power rule, for functions with a variable raised to a power.
+Instead of using the limit definition every time (which can get messy for more complicated functions), you can use derivative rules to find derivatives quickly.
+One of the most useful is the power rule, which applies to functions where a variable is raised to a constant power.

 The power rule